On August 24, 2019, Peter Sydney Dykstra "Pete", a devoted husband, remarkable father, loving grandfather and loyal friend to many, passed away.

 Relatives and friends are invited to attend a funeral service at the Festa Memorial Funeral Home, 111 Union Blvd., Totowa on Saturday, August 31 at 10:00 AM.
 Cremation will be private.
 Friends may visit on Friday, August 30 from 4:00-8:00 PM.

-To plant a tree in memory of Peter Dykstra, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Peter Dykstra, please visit Tribute Store